ibm-cloud-docs/openshift/openshift_cluster_update.md

 {: note}

 * **Patch**: A worker node patch update includes security fixes.
 You can update the VPC worker node to the latest patch by using the `ibmcloud oc worker replace` command.
 * **Major.minor**: A `major.minor` update moves up the Kubernetes version of the worker node to the same version as the master.
 This type of update often includes changes to the Kubernetes API or other behaviors that you must prepare your cluster for.
+Remember that your worker nodes can be only up to two versions behind the master version (`n-2`).
 You can update the VPC worker node to the same patch by using the `ibmcloud oc worker replace` command with the `--update` flag.

 For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types).